atishay/vscode-allautocomplete/README.md

 * `AllAutocomplete.excludeFiles`: Glob pattern for files to exclude from autocomplete search.

 ## Known Issues

+### Markdown support
-* To enable autocomplete to work with markdown files, please enable it in settings:
+To enable autocomplete to work with markdown files, please enable it in settings:
 ```
 "[markdown]": {
     "editor.quickSuggestions": true